-To regain this leadership position Canada has set itself an ambition of:
+To realize a world-class Digital Government Canada has set itself an ambition of:

 Sovrin provide this introductory article explaining SSI – They are central to this trend, operating the membership organization, a collection of ‘stewards’, who work together to ensure the integrity of the network much in the same way DNS is regulated.
 Via his blog tech industry luminary Phil Windley describes their launch.

 One of Canada’s foremost experts in the field Tim Bouma identifies the current landscape of Government Identity systems in Canada in his blog Canada: Enabling Self-Sovereign Identity.

 He highlights how many are implementing similar approaches to the UK’s Verify system in terms of centralized or federated models, with SSI adoption being at the very early stage, and in another blog articulates a vision of how this will provide for the ‘Anchors and Rails of a Digital Nation‘.

 An explosive field of potential lies in the intersection with the Blockchain.
 In his Reboot the Web of Trust presentation Christopher Allen defines this headline theme of Forging self-sovereign identities in the age of the blockchain.

 In particular, at 6m50s he describes how the Indian identity scheme ‘Aadhaar’, a centralized government program, violates over a decade of first-world Identity best practices, with few laws against profiling, discrimination and abuse by law enforcement.